 When deciding to purchase a home, we recommend that you apply for a mortgage pre-qualification letter from an approved mortgage company in MA like us.
 This provides an estimate of the size of the mortgage loans for which you may qualify.
 It also provides verification that you have sufficient funds and income for a down payment.

 But why do you need to take this very important first step?
 Well, sellers and real estate agents usually want to see a pre-qualification letter to be reassured that you are financially able to purchase the home.
-Sellers and real estate agents tend to take prospective buyers more seriously if they are pre-qualified.
+Sellers and real estate agents tend to take prospective buyers more seriously if they prequalify for mortgage.
 It’s too often that homeowners and buyers alike get excited about an offer and then the prospective buyers can’t even get approved for a mortgage.
 Don’t let this happen to you.
-Instead, take the quick and easy steps to pre-qualify for a home.
+Instead, take the quick and easy steps to pre-qualify for home loan.

 The pre-qualification letter is not a guarantee of mortgage loan approval and is subject to other terms and conditions.
 This pre-qualification process also helps you determine what type of house is right for you.
 You don’t want to waste your time looking for a house in areas that are not economically feasible.
 Conversely, you may want to buy the nicest house you can afford.
 So get a pre-qualification letter and put an end to all the guessing.
 Our mortgage company has loan officers that can give you an idea what kind of mortgage you can pre-qualify for.